The Real ROI of RTO: What HR Should Really Measure

 Additionally, mentorship programs that blend formal structures with informal peer support can enhance engagement and assist employees in navigating the shift from working remotely to in-office time.

-By implementing these robust support systems, organizations can ensure that all employees, whether they’re returning to the office or transitioning to a hybrid model, feel supported and valued.
+By implementing these robust support systems, organizations can guarantee that all employees, whether they're returning to the office or transitioning to a hybrid model, feel supported and valued.

 This approach fosters a positive environment, contributing to better mental well-being and a more productive, cohesive workplace during the RTO process.